jayantgond/Facebook-Login-Page/README.md

 # Facebook-Login-Page
-https://jayantgond.github.io/Facebook-Login-Page/ tap to review it.
+https://jayantgond.github.io/Facebook-Login-Page/ tap to preview it.